BotechStudio/fudge-docs/docs/adding-font.md

 `;
 ```

-please make sure to import the font at the **index.html** file or the css file:
+Please make sure to import the font to the **index.html** file or css file:

 ```javascript
 <link href="https://fonts.googleapis.com/css2?family=Roboto&display=swap" rel="stylesheet">
 ```

-in order to apply different font or styles, please import the wanted font and use it inside the component created. make sure to put it inside the correct section or create a new one.
+To apply different fonts or styles, please import your desired font and use it within the created component.
+Make sure to either place it inside the correct section, or create a new one for this purpose.

 example: